-Do You Have a Defense to Your Criminal Case in San Fernando Valley?
+Do You Have a Defense to Your Criminal Case?

-Again, a lot of times what we see happening in criminal cases is the police are being given a certain set of facts either by an alleged victim or a certain witness or witnesses, and then based on that, they arrest the person, charge them with a crime by using the prosecutors to review everything and make a filing decision.
-But if the police are not given all of the information or they’re not given accurate information, then a lot of times they're filing cases incorrectly.
-Once the true facts come to light, that ends up being a defense in a case.
+Again, a lot of times what we see happening in criminal cases is the police are being given a particular set of facts either by an alleged victim or a specific witness or witnesses and then based on that, they arrest the person, charge them with a crime by using the prosecutors to review everything and make a filing decision.
+But if the police are not given all of the information or not given accurate information, they're filing cases incorrectly.
+Once the facts come to light, that becomes a defense in a case.

-So, that's not necessarily one of the defenses that are listed here in the overview or on this website, because the defense is, I didn't do anything wrong.
-I may not have necessarily been defending myself, but the facts and how this alleged victim is claiming that things happened are just simply not true.
-Then you can bring your own witnesses to bear to be able to testify to the true facts and to defend the case.
+So, that's not necessarily one of the defenses listed here in the overview or on this website because the defense is, I didn't do anything wrong because the reason is.
+I may not have been defending myself, but the facts and how this alleged victim claims that things happened are simply not actual.
+Then you can bring your witnesses to bear to testify to the facts and defend the case.

 Reviewing All The Specific Details With Our Attorneys

-If you're looking for a specific defense and you think a specific defense might apply to your case, I've got some videos here that are real specific regarding all of the defenses that we have listed here.
-I've also got some case law and some real-life circumstances surrounding some of these defenses.
-And of course, the best way to flush out a defense in a criminal case is to go and sit down with our attorneys, go over all of the facts and details of your case, and then let the attorney see whether or not any of the specific defenses that you might think apply, actually do apply to your case.
+If you're looking for a specific defense and you think particular protection might apply to your case, I've got some videos here that are specific regarding all of the reasons that we have listed here.
+I've also got some case law and real-life circumstances surrounding some of these defenses.
+And of course, the best way to flush out a guard in a criminal case is to go and sit down with our attorneys, go over all of the facts and details of your claim, and then let the attorney see whether or not any of the specific defenses that you might think apply, actually do apply to your case.

-Sometimes in real practice, once you try to utilize a defense, it's really not appropriate because you don't have all of the facts and details necessary to meet that defense.
-In other words, a lot of these defenses that are mentioned all have elements to them that you have to be able to prove.
-So, if you can't prove the elements, for example, of entrapment where you've got to show that the police basically entrapped you into committing a crime that you were never going to commit but for their actions, but you also can't be predisposed.
+Sometimes in actual practice, once you try to utilize a defense, it's not appropriate because you don't have all of the facts and details necessary to meet that defense.
+In other words, a lot of these mentioned defenses all have elements to them that you have to be able to prove so, if you can't prove the elements, for example, of entrapment where you've got to show that the police entrapped you into committing a crime that you were never going to commit.
+Still, for their actions, you also can't be predisposed.

-In other words, if they can show, this person was going to commit the crime no matter what, the police just helped facilitate it.
-We see this all the time when we look at prostitution activities where someone ends up speaking with an undercover police officer who’s posing as a prostitute and they end up getting arrested by the whole team of police officers who are waiting to nab people who are coming right to a specific area where there's prostitution activity and have money in their pocket and really don't have any other reason for being there but for the prostitution activity.
+In other words, if they can show this person was going to commit the crime no matter what, the police just helped facilitate it.
+We see this all the time when we look at prostitution activities where someone ends up speaking with an undercover police officer posing as a prostitute.
+They end up getting arrested by the whole team of police officers who are waiting to capture people who are coming right to a specific area where there's prostitution activity and have money in their pocket and don't have any other reason for being there but for the prostitution activity.